The Montay Story

 We started searching for connections on the island and found a group of family-owned farms who were reinvesting in the community.
 We ordered some green coffee beans, roasted those beans in Northwest Arkansas, and sold them in a local coffee shop.
 And just like that, Montay Coffee was born.
 Our name Montay, from the Haitian Creole word for “mountain,” was chosen to honor the mountainous regions where coffee is grown in Haiti and around the globe.

-In 2022, we brought Montay Coffee to local Walmart shelves in the Northwest Arkansas region and launched a direct-to-consumer website, but we’re not stopping there.
+In 2022, we brought Montay Coffee to various retail locations throughout Northwest Arkansas and launched this direct-to-consumer website, but we’re not stopping there.
 Through other channels and expanded coffee origins, we have high hopes you will join us in helping our coffee have a global impact.

 When you purchase Montay coffee, you’re saying yes to an amazing cup of coffee.
 You’re also saying yes to a women-owned coffee company working to create virtuous cycles by connecting you to some of the best but most overlooked coffee markets in the world.
 Sound like a cup of coffee you can get behind?
 Grab a bag.
 Brew a cup.
 Start your own virtuous cycle by drinking